Tuxford: Railway stations

 Despite its size, Tuxford had three railway stations but all are now closed.
 The Great Northern Railway opened the East Coast Main Line through Tuxford in 1852.
 The GNR's station at Tuxford was served by local trains between Newark-on-Trent and Retford.
 In 1897 The Lancashire, Derbyshire and East Coast Railway opened its line through Tuxford, linking Sheffield and Chesterfield with Lincoln.
 The LDECR called its station Tuxford Town, and the GNR renamed its station Tuxford North.
 In 1907 the Great Central Railway took over the LDECR and renamed Tuxford Town Tuxford Central.
 Dukeries Junction station was built where the two railways cross, and was a split-level affair with platforms on both lines, existing solely as an interchange point surrounded by open fields with no proper road access.
 Its name was taken from The Dukeries district of Nottinghamshire.

 In March 1950 British Railways closed Dukeries Junction station.
 It had had minimal use throughout its life.
 In July 1955 BR closed Tuxford North and withdrew passenger services from the former LDECR line in September of the same year, resulting in the closure of Tuxford Central.
 The former LD&ECR railway line has since been reopened by Network Rail in 2009 as the High Marnham Test Track for testing trains between Thoresby Jn and High Marnham at speeds of up to 75 mph, with extensive sidings and mock OHL electrification being built at Tuxford approximately 5 miles away from the former Tuxford Central Station.

 Amenities

-The town contains small shops and three pubs as well as the local church.
+The town contains small shops, three pubs, as well as a local church.